Nguyễn Cao Kỳ: Rise to prominence in the junta

 In January 1964, General Nguyễn Khánh deposed Minh, and it was under Khánh's one-year rule that Kỳ rose to become one of the leading powers in the junta.
-Having been demoted, disgruntled Generals Lâm Văn Phát and Dương Văn Đức launched a coup attempt against Khánh before dawn on 13 September, using ten army battalions that they had recruited.
+Having been demoted, disgruntled Generals Lâm Văn Phát and Dương Văn Đức launched a coup attempt against Khánh before dawn on 13 September, using ten Army of the Republic of Vietnam (ARVN) battalions that they had recruited.
 Their faction consisted mainly of Catholic elements.
 They took over the city without any firing, and used the national radio station to proclaim the deposal of Khánh's junta.
 There was little reaction from most of the military commanders.
 Kỳ had two weeks earlier promised to use his planes against any coup attempt, but there was no reaction to begin with.

 Some time after the plotters had made their broadcast, Kỳ consolidated the troops on Saigon's outskirts at Tân Sơn Nhứt Air Base, the largest in the country and where the military was headquartered.
 He barricaded the soldiers into defensive positions and vowed a "massacre" if the rebels attacked the base.
 A stand-off of tanks and troops around the perimeter of the base occurred, but it petered away without any violence as the rebels were withdrawn.
 Kỳ had apparently been angered by comments made by a rebel source who claimed that he was part of the coup attempt.
-At the same time, Kỳ was known for his hawkish attitude and close relations with the U.S. military establishment in Vietnam, and American opposition to the coup was thought to have been conveyed to him efficiently. Đức mistakenly thought that Kỳ and his subordinates would be joining the coup, but was wrong.
+At the same time, Kỳ was known for his hawkish attitude and close relations with the US military establishment in Vietnam, and American opposition to the coup was thought to have been conveyed to him efficiently. Đức mistakenly thought that Kỳ and his subordinates would be joining the coup, but was wrong.